1902-feb18-net/Ben-Code/Notes/notes 02 21.md

     - Mono
         - Came before .NET framework, was a port for Mac/Linux
         - Somewhat obsolete since .NET Core came into the picture

 - ADO.NET: Data access
 - ASP.net: Web development
 - WPF: Windows style popups and form control, wouldn't work with Mono
 - WCF: Web service
+- .NET Standard
+    - A common definition for what both .NET Framework and .NET Core should have and do
+    - The common subset that both .NET Framework and .NET Core agree with